Gargoyle Names: 350+ Mythical, Male, Female & Stone Guardian Ideas

 Stone Guardian Mythology Across World Cultures

-Protective stone beings appear in architectural traditions worldwide, each culture contributing unique characteristics:
+Protective stone beings appear in architectural traditions worldwide, though each culture gives them its own shape and purpose:

 Cultural Impact and Modern Interpretations